sinanuozdemir/oreilly-pytorch-dl/README.md

 [First steps with Deep Learning with MNIST](notebooks/1_mnist.ipynb)

-Art data can be downloaded [here](https://drive.google.com/file/d/1oh8xD2Npl95X1cXiqrKyjJ0MLQGD09w3/view?usp=share_link)
+All data can be downloaded [here](https://drive.google.com/file/d/1jofGOHQ4PwZ50kpGuDqBeVXwDNcjPE6B/view?usp=sharing).
+Note it is about 6GB so it may take a bit.

 [RNNs and CNNs](notebooks/2_rnn_and_cnn.ipynb)